Frequently Asked Questions

 Resource Tuner lets you open Windows executable files such as .EXE, .DLL, .DLL.MUN, Screensavers (.SCR), OCX Controls, and several others.
 Once inside, you can change the icons, cursors, dialogs, buttons, sounds, animations and other elements of the user interface used in a particular program by editing and replacing resources in the executable file.
 Resource Tuner also lets you mass-export all resources.

 However, please be advised that you can't get to everything in a binary file.
-You can't modify the actual program code in any way: resources are separated from the program code.
+You can't modify the actual program code in any way: resources are separate from the program code.
 That is, you can only make changes to the interface of the program while leaving the code untouched.

 For more serious changes (though this may not do you any good unless you have a good understanding of programming functions), check out PE Explorer.
 For viewing and editing the raw binary data contents of the DLL file, use the FlexHEX editor.